CanonLaw.info

 • Collins # 021.
 Present stem system.
 For now, just lock in your mind that Latin has six tenses (times) in the indicative mood, three of which tenses (present, imperfect, and future) are known as "present tenses".

 • Collins # 022.
 Conjugation I, present.
-Easy.
 Commit to memory.
 This topic occasions notes on how I suggest that students learn their paradigms.

 One can, and most Latin systems do, explain finite (i.e., conjugated) verbs as a series of interchangeable letter sets (mostly infixes and suffixes) that are added to roots/stems in order to indicate the function of the verb in respect of person, number, tense, voice, mood.
 Such an approach, however complicated it is at times, works fine and ably highlights the linguistic foundations of Latin.
 Collins follows this approach although, in my view, he explains it inadequately.